TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Troubleshooting/Index.rst

 This message simply means that your email address is not registered as an Web-Identity.
-If this error happens, just go to the website that the error message suggests: https://review.typo3.org/#/settings/contact Register the email address you use to push (button "Register New Email") - even if it is already in the dropdownlist.
+If this error happens, just go to the website that the error message suggests:
+`https://review.typo3.org/#/settings/contact`.
+Register the email address you use to push (button :guilabel:`Register New Email`) - even if it is already in the dropdown list.
 Click on the link you receive via email.
-Be sure your are already logged in on review.typo3.org.
+Be sure your are already logged in on `review.typo3.org`.
 Otherwise the link does register the email address.
 Check if your new identity is registered (https://review.typo3.org/#/settings/web-identities).
 Pushing should work now.